-After installing the Weglot plugin on your WordPress multi language website and completing the 3-step set-up, you’ll be prompted to enter your API key, your original language, and the language you would like to translate your content into.
+After installing the Weglot plugin on your WordPress multi language website and setting up, you’ll be prompted to enter your API key, your default language, and the language you would like to translate your content into, like Google Translate.

 If you don’t already have a Weglot account, you’ll need to create one to get your API key.

 Once you save your changes, refresh the front-end of your new multi language website and you’ll see a new language switcher in the bottom-right corner.
-When you click it, it’ll expand to displace your available languages, allowing your choose and display your preferred translation.
+When you click it, it’ll expand to display your available languages, allowing you to display your preferred translation.

 To start making basic customizations, go to Weglot > Language button design (Optional).
 On this screen, you can choose: